-For the KYC process (for establishing proof of identity and address) following documents are required:
+For the KYC process (for establishing proof of identity and address), the following documents are required:

-- Permanent Account Number (PAN) Card with photograph is mandatory for all applicants except those who are specifically exempt from obtaining PAN.
+• Permanent Account Number (PAN) Card with photograph is mandatory for all applicants except those who are specifically exempt from obtaining PAN.
 This serves as the proof of identity.
-The following categories of investors are exempt from producing PAN: - In case of transactions undertaken on behalf of Central/State government and by officials appointed by court. - o Investors residing in the state of Sikkim.
+The following categories of investors are exempt from producing PAN:

-- UN entities/Multilateral agencies exempt from paying taxes/filing tax returns in India. - Investments (including SIPs) in Mutual Fund schemes upto Rs.50,000/- per investor per year per mutual fund.
+- o In case of transactions undertaken on behalf of Central/State government and by officials appointed by the court. - Investors residing in the state of Sikkim. - o UN entities/Multilateral agencies exempt from paying taxes/filing tax returns in India. - Investments (including SIPs and lump sum investments) in Mutual Fund schemes upto Rs.50,000/- per investor per year per mutual fund.